Japanese destroyer Hamakaze (1940): Career

-Soloman Islands campaign
+Solomon Islands campaign

 Upon being repaired, Hamakaze departed for additional troop transport runs in support of the Solomon Islands.
 Particularly, on 5–6 July, Hamakaze served in the troop transport force during the battle of Kula Gulf and watched as other destroyers engaged an Allied cruiser-destroyer force.
 In the resulting battle, the destroyers and were sunk, but in turn Niizuki torpedoed and sank the destroyer while other Japanese forces torpedoed and sank an American light cruiser.
 Hamakaze successfully assisted in landing 1,600 ground troops, albeit seeing no direct combat herself.

 Battle of Kolombangara

 On the 9th, Hamakaze departed as part of a protection force for Japanese destroyer transport run, leading to the 12th when her formation was intercepted by an Allied cruiser-destroyer force, made up of many of the same ships which partook in the Kula Gulf battle.
 After setting off her searchlights, Hamakaze joined other destroyers in attacking the Allied ships with their torpedo batteries, severely damaging a light cruiser.
 Hamakaze took about a half hour to reload her torpedoes and swerve back into firing range.
-Hamakaze and the other destroyers firedh a spread of 38 torpedoes, enabling multiple hits to sink the destroyer and damage two cruisers.
+Hamakaze and the other destroyers fired a spread of 38 torpedoes, enabling multiple hits to sink the destroyer and damage two cruisers.
 Completely out of torpedoes, Hamakaze retreated from the area.
 All the destroyer transports completed their mission unattacked.